The M.A. Program in French – The Accelerated Master’s (AMP)

 Sample course sequence:

-AMP students may select courses from Emphasis (French Literature and Culture), Emphasis 2 (French Linguistics and Second Language Acquisition & Teaching) or Emphasis 3 (Francophone Studies) of the regular MA curriculum; many will decide to mix and match courses from all three emphases while pursuing a generalist option.
+AMP students may select courses from Option 1 (French Literature and Culture), Option 2 (French Linguistics and Second Language Learning & Teaching) or Option 3 (Francophone Studies) of the regular MA curriculum; many will decide to mix and match courses from all three emphases while pursuing a generalist option.

 Senior Year, Semester 1: